anoobishnoob/Future-Project-Ideas/README.md

 # app that creates a half life of various drugs, and show you how long till you will most likely be sober
 thought of this as a funny idea

+# app that spits out possible chord progressions
+Basically you want some chords and it will spit something like a I vi IV V or something